-If you graduated this summer and are looking to continue your academic studies this autumn, you may have lots of questions about what postgraduate study is like.
-Academic Skills course leader Dave Busby sets out what to expect if you make the move from undergraduate to postgraduate study.
+If you're graduating this summer and are looking to continue your academic studies this autumn, you may have lots of questions about what postgraduate study is like.
+Head of Digital and Academic Skills Dave Busby sets out what to expect if you're making the move from undergraduate to postgraduate study.

 If you’ve just finished your undergraduate studies, there could be a variety of reasons why continuing your studies at postgraduate level seems like the right thing to do in the current circumstances.
 But how does postgraduate study differ from undergraduate study?
 Is it much of a leap to study for a master’s degree after three or four years of undergraduate study?

 Postgraduate courses are typically only for a year but it’s a busy year!
 You can expect to read and study a lot in a short time so it can seem quite intense.
 While this can feel like a big leap, it probably isn’t too demanding if you bring all of your good study habits with you.

 Time management is the key to success at postgraduate level.
 Remember to organise your time carefully and plan your schedule for reading and writing.
 Revise all the techniques for reading and note-taking you used at undergraduate level.
 The more prepared you are to work hard and manage your time, the less intense the year will feel.